 Now depending on where you live, one may be not as easy to find (if you live in a more rural area).
 You may need to do some research......call the local Hospital Children's Dept., call local Child Nutritional Services - something along those lines, to get a referral of someone who can help young ones.
 Here is a link I found - - it would be great to find something along these lines: http://www.chp.edu/CHP/feedingclinic

-Take care, and the best of luck to you and your family! -KathleenView Thread
+Take care, and the best of luck to you and your daughter!! -KathleenView Thread